Parking at Saint Mary's

 Saint Mary’s College has developed parking and traffic regulations on its property to help maintain a safe campus environment.
 The College requires that all vehicles operated on College property observe all College parking and traffic regulations and all applicable provisions of the California Vehicle Code.
 All vehicles must have a valid license plate and while parked must display a valid campus parking permit.

-5. Permits may be revoked at any time, and must be surrendered upon request.
+4. Permits may be revoked at any time.

-8. Issuance of a permit does not guarantee availability of a parking space.
+6. Issuance of a permit does not guarantee the availability of a parking space.

-9. Spaces are on a first come, first serve basis.
+7. Spaces are on a first-come, first-serve basis.

 Details on permit types and costs are HERE for your information.

 Parking must be in full accordance with posted signs and campus regulations.
-Regulations are enforced 24 hours a day, seven days a week by the Public Safety Department.
+Regulations are enforced 24 hours a day, seven days a week by the Campus Safety Department.

 - All provisions of the California Vehicle Code must be obeyed on campus including the helmet law, use of a cell phone, and restrictions against passengers in the rear of uncovered pick-up trucks.

-- Red curbs, fires lanes, handicap stall, electric vehicle spaces, blocking traffic, blocking a walkway, not in a marked stall, stop signs, and speeding are enforced 24 hours a day, 7 days a week, 365 days a year.
+- Red curbs, fire lanes, handicap stalls, electric vehicle spaces, blocking traffic, blocking a walkway, not in a marked stall, stop signs, and speeding are enforced 24 hours a day, 7 days a week, 365 days a year.

-- If you are uncertain as to where to park, refer to the campus map.
-The map will show you where you can and cannot park from 5am to 10pm.
+- If you are uncertain as to where to park, refer to the parking map.
 Not all parking lots have signs.

 - The campus speed limit is 15 mph and is enforced 24 hours a day.